"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation

-for certain constants $C_1 > 0$ and $C_2 > 0$. \end{defi} Per~\cite[Lem.\ 6.2]{Spence:20}, polynomially growing bounds on the norm of this inverse operator in the high-frequency regime can be obtained on the basis of corresponding polynomially growing bounds as $\omega\to\infty$ on the norm of the resolvent operator $(\Delta + \omega^2)^{-1}$.
-The results of this article thus imply superalgebraically-fast local energy decay of solutions to \Cref{eq:w_eq} for any Lipschitz domain for which such real-axis high-frequency resolvent bounds can be established.
+for certain constants $C_1 > 0$ and $C_2 > 0$. \end{defi} Per~\cite[Lem.\ 6.2]{Spence:20}, polynomially growing bounds on the norm of this inverse operator in the high-frequency regime can be obtained on the basis of corresponding polynomially growing bounds as $\omega\to\infty$ on the norm of the resolvent operator $(\Delta + \omega^2)^{-1}$ outside $\Omega$, with zero Dirichlet boundary conditions on $\Gamma$.
+The results of the present article thus imply super-algebraically-fast local energy decay of solutions to \Cref{eq:w_eq} for any Lipschitz domain for which such real-axis high-frequency resolvent bounds for the Helmholtz operator can be established.

-\begin{rem} It is known that the $q$-growth condition is satisfied with a variety of $q$-values for various classes of obstacles.
-For example, reference~\cite[Thm.\ 1.13]{Spence:16} shows that a smooth \emph{nontrapping} obstacle satisfies a $q$-growth condition with $q = 0$.
+\begin{rem} It is known that the $q$-growth condition is satisfied with a variety of $q$-values for various classes of obstacles~\cite{ChandlerWilde:08,Spence:14,Spence:16,Spence:20,ChandlerWilde:09}.
+For example, reference~\cite[Thm.\ 1.13]{Spence:16} shows that a smooth \emph{non-trapping} obstacle satisfies the $q$-growth condition with $q = 0$.
 A related $q = 0$ result is presented in~\cite{ChandlerWilde:08} for merely Lipschitz domains, but under the stronger assumption that the obstacle is star-shaped.
 Reference~\cite{Spence:20} shows that for ``hyperbolic'' trapping regions (in which all periodic billiard ball trajectories are unstable), a merely logarithmic growth in $\omega$ results, while for certain ``parabolic'' trapping regions, stronger ($q = 2$ or $q = 3$) growth takes place.
-It is also known that much more strongly-trapping obstacles exist, including obstacles for which exponentially-large inverse operator norms $\left\|A_\omega^{-1}\right\|_{L^2(\Gamma)\to L^2(\Gamma)}$ occur~\cite{Cardoso:02, BetckeChandlerWilde:10, Lafontaine:20} (and which, therefore, do not satisfy the $q$-growth condition for any $q$). \end{rem}
+It is also known that much more strongly-trapping obstacles exist, including obstacles for which exponentially-large inverse operator norms $\left\|A_\omega^{-1}\right\|_{L^2(\Gamma)\to L^2(\Gamma)}$ occur~\cite{Cardoso:02, BetckeChandlerWilde:10, Lafontaine:20} (and which, therefore, do not satisfy the $q$-growth condition for any value of $q$). \end{rem}

-\begin{rem} There exist connected trapping obstacles containing cavities that satisfy the $q$-growth condition of \Cref{q-nontrapp} for some value of $q$.
-Indeed, the obstacle
+\begin{rem} Existing results can be used to obtain examples of connected trapping obstacles containing cavities which satisfy the $q$-growth condition in \Cref{q-nontrapp} for some value of $q$.
+For example, the obstacle